School Tour Themes

 3rd Grade – 12th Grade

-The Artist in the Landscape
+The Artist in the Environment

-On this tour students will view landscapes, seascapes and cityscapes from the 19th century through the present to discover imaginative ways that artists have responded to their environment.
+Students will view landscapes, seascapes and cityscapes from the 19th century through the present to discover imaginative ways that artists have responded to their environment.
 In “reading” landscape paintings, students will consider character, setting, plot, tone and point of view while citing visual evidence for their conclusions using Visual Thinking Strategies and other methods of inquiry.

-On this tour, students will view a variety of artworks in the Museum’s collection, from site-specific contemporary sculpture to Hudson River School landscapes and Colonial portraiture, to consider how artists have used problem solving, reasoning, and mathematical concepts in the creation of their artwork.
+Students will view a variety of artworks in the Museum’s collection, from site-specific contemporary sculpture to Hudson River School landscapes and Colonial portraiture, to consider how artists have used problem solving, reasoning, and mathematical concepts in the creation of their artwork.

 Connecting Studio Activities: Math in Landscape